auwalmusa/ukri-research-output-dynamics/README.md

 To deliver a strategic dashboard that enables:
 - 💷 **Funding Trends Analysis** — How has funding evolved over time?
 - 🧠 **Council Performance Insights** — Which councils have the highest success rates?
-- 🏛️ **Institutional Collaboration Tracking** — Which organizations collaborate the most on funded projects?
+- 🏛️ **Institutional Collaboration Tracking** — Which organisations collaborate the most on funded projects?
-- 📊 **Application and Award Statistics** — Total applied vs awarded funding amounts, application volumes, award counts.
+- 📊 **Application and Award Statistics** — Total applied vs awarded funding amounts, application volumes, and award counts.

 The goal is to support universities and policymakers with actionable intelligence for research funding strategies.